straw-hat-team/adr/adrs/0541531435/README.md

 * How to structure the project when I have multiple testing frameworks, or multiple documentation tools?

-This ADR is an attend to follow the steps of other ecosystems like Elixir, Ruby or Rust came to a consensus about this topic.
+This ADR is an attempt to follow the steps of other ecosystems like Elixir, Ruby or Rust came to a consensus about this topic.

 ### About compilations